-"DOT ...
-1103..." means, for example, that the tyre was produced in the 11th week of 2003.
+"DOT \dots 1103 \dots " means, for example, that the tyre was produced in the 11th week of 2003.

-We recommend that work on tyres and wheels be carried out by a Technical Service.
+We recommend that work on tyres and wheels be carried out by an Authorised Service Centre.
 They are familiar with the procedure and have the necessary special tools and spare parts as well as the proper facilities for disposing of the old tyres.

-Any Technical Service has full information on the technical requirements when installing or changing tyres, wheels or wheel trims.
+Any Authorised Service Centre has full information on the technical requirements when installing or changing tyres, wheels or wheel trims.

-• We recommend that you use only wheels and tyres which have been approved by SEAT for your model.
+- We recommend that you use only wheels and tyres which have been approved by SEAT for your model.
 Failure to do so could impair vehicle handling.
-Risk of accident.

-• Avoid running the vehicle on tyres that are more than 6 years old.
-If you have no alternative, you should drive slowly and with extra care at all times.

-• Never use old tyres or those with an unknown history of use.

-• If wheel trims are retrofitted, you must ensure that the flow of air to the brakes is not restricted.
-This could cause them to overheat.

-• All four wheels must be fitted with radial tyres of the same type, size (rolling circumference) and the same tread pattern.
+Risk of accident. - Avoid running the vehicle on tyres that are more than 6 years old.
+If you have no alternative, you should drive slowly and with extra care at all times. - .
+Never use old tyres or those with an unknown history of use. - If wheel trims are retrofitted, you must ensure that the flow of air to the brakes is not restricted.
+This could cause them to overheat. - All four wheels must be fitted with radial tyres of the same type, size (rolling circumference) and the same tread pattern.